Kodi Rammurthy Naidu: Charity and freedom movement

 Ramamurthy Naidu was attracted towards the freedom movement through D. Chandrayya Naidu, who used to organise tribal youths against the British rulers.
 He earned crores of rupees through his circus company but spent a large amount of his wealth on charity and for the freedom movement of India.

 Death

 In his last days, Naidu shifted to the estate of his friend, the ruler of Balangir princely state in Orissa.
-He died there in Balangir during the Sankranti festival in 1942.
+He died there in Balangir during the Sankranti festival in 1942 due to an accident.

 Legacy

 Anirban Ghosh notes of Ramamurthy Naidu trained and inspired youth to be physically fit countering the colonial stereotype that the Indian man was weaker than the British.
 Abhijit Gupta of Jadavpur University calls Naidu, "perhaps the most well-known and widely travelled among the league of extraordinary gentleman."

 A statue of Ramamurthy Naidu was installed on the Beach Road of Visakhapatnam.
 Another statue is also situated in his home town, Veeraghattam.
 Kodi Rammurthy Stadium in Srikakulam has been named after him.
 There were reports of various Telugu filmmakers' interest in making a biographical film on the life of Naidu.